• Skip to main content

 Gaming Disorder Indicators

-• Inability to control time spent gaming
+• Inability to control time spent gaming these specific games

 • Gaming takes priority over school, family, and social activities